-Adjusts how long it takes for the screen on your device to turn off automatically, after your device has not been used for a length of time.
+Adjusts how long it takes for the screen on your device to turn off automatically, after your device has not been used.
+This has an effect on battery life.

 Allows the screen to remain on after its timeout if the camera detects your face is still looking at the screen.
 Unique to Samsung phones and tablets.

 Alters the vibrancy and accuracy of the colors on your device's screen.
 This setting is only available on certain Samsung phones and tablets.

 Shows a decorative screensaver on the screen when the device is asleep but the phone is plugged into mains power.

 Choose what types of alerts should cause the phone's notification light to come on while the device is asleep (screen off).

 Allows calibration of the device's orientation sensors to properly determine device orientation (older devices only).

 This setting controls whether the screen will automatically rotate between portrait (vertical) and landscape (horizontal) layouts.